 Template Variable Evaluation

-In monitor notification messages, you can modify the output of template variables using the eval syntax, which enables several different mathematical operations and functions on template variables with a numerical value.
+In monitor notification messages, you can modify the output of template variables using the eval syntax, which enables several different mathematical operations and functions on template variables with a numerical or string value.

 Operators